 Thrift stores sell the same stuff you’ll find at flea markets and yard sales, including lots of vintage items and occasionally even some antiques.
 But, at thrift stores, you don't have to wait until warm weather and weekends to shop.
-Before you head out for a thrifting trip, here are 13 do's and don'ts for thrift store shoppers:
+Before you head out for a thrifting trip, here are the do's and don'ts for thrift store shoppers.

-2. Do take cash.
-Not all thrift stores take credit or debit cards, and those who do may require a minimum purchase.
+- Do take cash.
+Not all thrift stores take credit or debit cards and those who do may require a minimum purchase.

-4. Do ask about markdown and sale policies.
+- Do ask about markdown and sale policies.
 Some stores welcome offers from shoppers.
 Others lower prices based on how long they've had the goods.
-Some offer percentages off on certain days based on the type of merchandise, or based on the color of the tags.
+Some offer percentages off on certain days based on the type of merchandise or based on the color of the tags.

-Visit the store again in a week or two.
-If the pieces haven’t sold, they may be marked down -- or the manager may be willing to accept an offer.
+- Do make a note of things you like that are priced higher than you’re willing to pay.
+Revisit the store in a week or two.
+If the pieces haven’t sold, they may be marked down or the manager may be willing to accept an offer.

-10. Don’t assume you can return an item if you change your mind.
+- Don’t assume you can return an item if you change your mind.
 Many thrift stores have a “no returns or exchanges” policy.
-Take your paint chips, wish list, room measurements, and the rest of your secondhand shopping tool kit so you can make good buying decisions you won’t regret.
+Take your paint chips, wishlist, room measurements, and the rest of your secondhand shopping toolkit so you can make good buying decisions you won’t regret.

-13. Don’t limit yourself to thrift stores in your own neighborhood.
+- Don’t limit yourself to thrift stores in your neighborhood.
 Venture out to nearby neighborhoods and towns, especially those areas where thrift store shopping isn't trendy.
 Depending on what you're looking for, the thrift stores in less desirable parts of town may yield the most desirable finds.